- 1906 – First euthanasia bill drafted in Ohio. It does not succeed.

 - In New York State, the lawsuit Quill et al v.
 Koppell is filed to challenge the New York law prohibiting assisted suicide.
 Quill loses, and files an appeal.

 - Oregon voters approve Measure 16, a Death With Dignity Act ballot initiative that would permit terminally ill patients, under proper safeguards, to obtain a physician’s prescription to end life in a humane and dignified manner.
 The vote is 51 to 49 percent.

 - U.S. District Court Judge Hogan issues a temporary restraining order against Oregon’s Measure 16, following that with an injunction barring the state from putting the law into effect.

 - Oregon Death with Dignity Legal Defense and Education Center is founded.
 Its purpose is to defend Ballot Measure 16 legalizing assisted dying.

 - Washington State’s Compassion ruling is overturned by the Ninth Circuit Court of Appeals, reinstating the anti-suicide law.

 - U.S. District Judge Hogan rules that Oregon Measure 16, the Death with Dignity Act, is unconstitutional on grounds it violates the Equal Protection clause of the Constitution.
 His ruling is immediately appealed.

 - Surveys find that doctors disregard most advance directives.
-Journal of the American Medical Association reports that physicians were unaware of the directives of three-quarters of all elderly patients admitted to a New York hospital; the California Medical Review reports that three-quarters of all advance directives were missing from Medicare records in that state.
+The Journal of the American Medical Association reports that physicians were unaware of the directives of three-quarters of all elderly patients admitted to a New York hospital; the California Medical Review reports that three-quarters of all advance directives were missing from Medicare records in that state.

-- The Compassion case is reconsidered in Washington state by a Ninth Circuit Court of Appeals panel of eleven judges, the largest panel ever to hear a physician-assisted suicide case.
+- The Compassion case is reconsidered in Washington state by a Ninth Circuit Court of Appeals panel of 11 judges, the largest panel ever to hear an aid-in-dying case.

 - March 6 – The Ninth Circuit Court of Appeals reverses the Compassion finding in Washington state, holding that “a liberty interest exists in the choice of how and when one dies, and that the provision of the Washington statute banning assisted suicide, as applied to competent, terminally ill adults who wish to hasten their deaths by obtaining medication prescribed by their doctors, violates the Due Process Clause.”
 The ruling affects laws of nine western states.
 It is stayed pending appeal.